WorldBrain/Memex/GETTING-STARTED.md

 Finally, all BG script features should be instantiated in the [BG script entrypoint module](./src/background.ts#L44).

 _Note that many features do not yet use this structure.
 We intend to port over legacy code eventually, but all new BG feature code should be written in this way._

+## Feature list

+Note this may not be up-to-date and links may get broken as things change.
+Feel free to submit a PR to fix anything you notice is broken, missing, or just doesn't make sense.

 #### **[src/blacklist/](./src/blacklist/)**: blacklist